vserova/book/pages/ch_objmgr.md

 #### Seq-vector iterator

 The Seq-vector iterator ([CSeqVector\_CI](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CSeqVector_CI)) is used to access individual characters from a [Seq-vector](#seq-vector).
-It has better performance than <span class="nctnt ncbi-func">CSeqVector::operator[]</span> when used for sequential access to the data.
+It has better performance than `CSeqVector::operator[]` when used for sequential access to the data.

 #### CSeqVector\_CI important methods

--   <span class="nctnt ncbi-func">GetSeqData</span> - copy characters from a specified range to a string.
+-   `GetSeqData` - copy characters from a specified range to a string.

--   <span class="nctnt ncbi-func">GetPos</span>, <span class="nctnt ncbi-func">SetPos</span> - control current position of the iterator.
+-   `GetPos`, `SetPos` - control current position of the iterator.

--   <span class="nctnt ncbi-func">GetCoding</span>, <span class="nctnt ncbi-func">SetCoding</span> - control character coding.
+-   `GetCoding`, `SetCoding` - control character coding.

--   <span class="nctnt ncbi-func">SetRandomizeAmbiguities</span>, <span class="nctnt ncbi-func">SetNoAmbiguities</span> - control randomization of ambiguities in ncbi2na coding.
+-   `SetRandomizeAmbiguities`, `SetNoAmbiguities` - control randomization of ambiguities in ncbi2na coding.
 If set, ambiguities will be represented with random characters with distribution corresponding to the ambiguity symbol at each position.
 Once assigned, the same character will be returned every time for the same position.

 See the [CSeqVector\_CI API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeqVector__CI.html) for an up-to-date list of all methods.